Joseph Cooper (broadcaster): Broadcasting compère

 In 1954, Cooper accepted an invitation to work on the BBC radio quiz show Call the Tune.
 In 1966, the show transferred to television under the title Face the Music.
 Transmitted on BBC2 and repeated on BBC1, it ran until 1979 and was briefly revived in 1983–84.
 The show kept Cooper in the public eye, and the "Hidden Melody" round, a regular feature of the show in which he improvised in the style of a composer and cloaked a well-known tune in his elaborate extemporization, served as a vehicle for his pianistic talent.
 Face the Music also featured the Dummy Keyboard, in which Cooper played a well-known piano piece on a silent keyboard and the panel had to identify it.
 The music was gradually faded in for viewers at home.
-The panellists included Joyce Grenfell, Robin Ray (who had an encyclopedic memory for opus numbers), John Julius Norwich and occasionally Bernard Levin.
+The panellists included Joyce Grenfell, Robin Ray (who had an encyclopedic memory for opus numbers), John Julius Norwich and occasionally Bernard Levin, David Attenborough and Patrick Moore.
 Cooper's work on Face the Music was captured on a recording by CRD Records, which was released in 1973.

 During the 1960s Cooper occasionally appeared as one of the presenters of Here Today, a daily 15-minute light current affairs programme broadcast by TWW.
 He became known for his acerbic interviewing style and for regularly playing out the programme with a gentle piano piece.

 Cooper was appointed OBE in 1982.
 He was married twice, to Jean Greig (daughter of Louis Greig; from 1947 until her death in 1973) and then Carol Borg (from 1975 until her death in 1996).
 "He adored sailing (occasionally sailing down the Thames to the Festival Hall for a concert)" and church architecture.

-Cooper died at Ranmore, near Dorking, leaving an estate valued at over one million pounds.
+Cooper died in 2001 at Ranmore, near Dorking, leaving an estate valued at over one million pounds.